IB Vs A-Levels: What Are The Differences? - Australian International School (AIS)

 Although both the IB and A-Levels take place over two years, the A-Levels largely focuses on 3 or 4 subjects while the IB is a 6-subject course that also includes a deep dive into the Theory of Knowledge (TOK), Extended Essay (EE) as well as Creativity, Activity, Service (CAS).

-Hence, developing leadership, critical thinking and research skills that can prepare students for university and beyond.
+These additional components develop leadership, critical thinking and research skills that prepare students for university and beyond.
+Many parents ask whether IB is easier than A-Levels, which depends on your child’s learning style and academic strengths.

 While the A-Levels might not offer the same level of holistic development, there is some flexibility when it comes to subject selection, as well as two exam dates in the year that students can choose from based on their schedule.